How to Make Soft Akki Rotti (Rice Roti)

 - 4 cups water, boiling (amount of water varies with amount of rice)

 - 1/2 tsp salt

-- Boil 4 cups of water and some salt in a wide vessel.
-Add rice flour into it.
-Don't cover the vessel.
-Let the contents boil for 2-3 minutes.
-Now, stir the mix.
-There may be lumps formed in the mix.
-No worries.
+- Boil 4 cups of water and some salt in a wide vessel and add rice flour into it.
+Let the contents boil for 2–3 minutes uncovered, then stir the mix.
+There may still be lumps at this point (don't worry).
 Cover and leave it for 10 minutes.

-- During resting time, the flour absorbs moisture and becomes soft.
-Knead the dough constantly till you get a smooth and non-sticky dough.
+- During the resting time, the flour should absorb moisture and become soft.
+Knead the dough constantly until you get a smooth and non-sticky dough.
 If you need some water for kneading, use only hot water.
-Fine kneading the dough may take about 10 minutes.
-Keep it covered for a while.
+Finely kneading the dough may take about 10 minutes.
+Once finished, keep the dough covered for a while.

-- Pinch out a big lemon size dough.
-Knead it once again and make a ball shape.
-Flatten it.
-Dip this patty in rice flour.
-Spread some rice flour on the rolling board.
-Sprinkle some rice flour on the patty.
-Gently roll the dough to get a disc of about 6-7 inch diameter.
+- Pinch out a big lemon-sized ball of dough.
+Knead it once again into a ball shape then flatten it and dip it in rice flour.
+Spread some rice flour on the rolling board and sprinkle some on the patty.
+Gently roll the dough to get a disc of about 6–7 inches in diameter.

-- Make all the rotis like this and store in a casserole.
+- Make all the rotis like this and store them in a casserole dish.
 These rotis remain soft even when they are cold.
-Serve 2-3 of them in a plate with a spicy eggplant curry or badane kai ennegai.
-Enjoy eating this heavenly combination meal!
+Serve 2–3 of them on a plate with a spicy eggplant curry or badane kai ennegai.
+Enjoy eating this heavenly dish!

 |Serving size: 1|

 |Cholesterol 0 mg|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|